What are Glioblastomas?

 - Laser Interstitial Thermal Therapy (LITT): LITT is particularly useful for tumors that are difficult to reach through traditional surgery.
 During the procedure, a laser catheter is guided to the tumor using intraoperative MRI.
 The laser heats the tumor, targeting cancer cells while minimizing damage to surrounding healthy brain tissue.

-Radiation therapy involves using focused, high-energy beams to target tumor cells that could not be surgically removed.
-MD Anderson offers some of the most advanced radiation therapy techniques globally, tailoring each treatment plan to maximize effectiveness while sparing healthy brain tissue.
+- Radiation Therapy: Involves using focused, high-energy beams to target tumor cells that could not be surgically removed.

 - 3D Conformal Radiation Therapy: This method uses detailed 3D scans to define the tumor’s shape and size, allowing precise targeting with radiation beams that conform to the tumor’s contours, thus protecting nearby healthy tissue.

-- Proton Therapy: This specialized form of radiation therapy delivers high energy directly to the tumor while minimizing exposure to surrounding tissue.
+- Proton Therapy: This specialized form of radiation therapy delivers high-energy radiation directly to the tumor while minimizing exposure to surrounding tissue.
 Though considered experimental for glioblastoma, it may be recommended as part of a clinical trial.

 - Stereotactic Radiosurgery (SRS): SRS delivers precise, high-dose radiation to brain tumors without the need for an incision, making it an option for recurrent tumors in patients who have already undergone standard radiation treatments.